bneidlinger/RobotWars/RobotWars_app_code.md

         // Reset Controls UI state (disables buttons, etc.) if (typeof controls !== 'undefined') {
              controls.setState('lobby'); // This will trigger updateUIForState with loggedIn=false
+             // Also clear the controls snippet dropdown if(controls.populateCodeSnippetSelect) {
+                controls.populateCodeSnippetSelect(); // Will clear because loggedIn is false }
         }

         // Show the login modal